cretl/gs1200hp-ctrl/README.md

 <p>The script uses the web interface of the switch to set the currently active PoE ports.<br />
 It does perform the following steps:<br />
 <ol>
-<li>Login to the router web interface with the supplied IP address and password.</li>
+<li>Login to the switch's web interface with the supplied IP address and password.</li>
 <li>The script saves the session cookie, which is required to perform the following steps.</li>
 <li>Analyze the currently active ports by getting the http://${switchIP}/port_state_data.js file.</li>
 <li>Getting the active PoE ports by posting to the http://$switchIP/port_state_set.cgi file.</li>